 When you consider online psychology schools in Idaho, you have many options.
 These choices save you from commuting, and let you study when and where you want, all while maintaining a link to your instructors and peers.
 Alternatives to online programs include attending a college that provides both online and on-site courses, giving you some schedule flexibility but also increased campus support, or a traditional on-campus college.

 Before you choose a program, determine exactly what type of psychologist you aim to become, as the paths can differ.

 The Board of Psychology licenses psychologists once they complete a doctoral degree, two years of professional experience (not including any internships), and pass (500 or better) the Examination for Professional Practice of Psychology (EPPP).

-On the other hand, the Department of Education issues credentials to school psychologists- a pupil personnel services certificate with school psychologist endorsement.
+On the other hand, the Department of Education can issue credentials to school psychologists -- a pupil personnel services certificate with school psychologist endorsement.
 Less stringent, this requires completion of 60 graduate semester credit hours, laboratory experience in a classroom, and a minimum 1200-hour, supervised internship in a school district.